Considering Material Details

 Not bad, as both are different sides of the same medal: reflection deals with surrounding objects while specular deals with the direct lights.
 In real life, these always come as one.
 The downside is that I have to find the right balance in Poser itself.
 But as long as raytrace nodes are used instead of reflection maps, I might render with raytracing switched off to get Specular only.
 And I can render while having all specular channels of the lights switched off, manually (or with a script).
 This might give me Reflection only, but without the reflection of the specularity in the surrounding objects.

 Does it matter whether I use reflection by raytracing or use a reflection (texture) map instead?
-No.
+No. - I can get Ambient, separately

 I just use the RenderPass script, check Ambient and set IDL on.
-Or I leave IDL off, check Occlusion and use the Custom 1 subpass which requires PoserPro and 8-bit per color output (PNG).
+Or I leave IDL off, check Occlusion and use the Custom 1 subpass which requires PoserPro and 8-bit per color output (PNG). - I can get Diffuse but only in combination with Ambient and Refraction.

 It requires the Custom 1 subpass which by itself requires PoserPro and 8-bit per color output (PNG), and preferably set Cast Shadows OFF.
 When using the RenderPass script it comes even per light.
 When the final result requires IDL, leave it on here as well but do note that a strong IDL SkyDome may wash out most object-shape and scene-depth.